chgenedu/oaf-psd-bootcamp/README.md

 Weather data is retrieved via an the open-meteo.com API. ([Documentation for the open-meteo.com API](https://open-meteo.com/en/docs))

 The location (specified by longitude and latitude) is specified in main.py.
 Currently, the location is set to LONGITUDE = 13.41, LATITUDE = 52.52, which is the default location for the example web app on the open-meteo documentation page.
-For future improvement, this can be specified in the command line.
+For future improvement, this can be specified in the command line or in a file.

 The program will lookup the weather data for the specified location in an sqlite3 database for previously retrieved data.